rentzi/netRewireSpecFlexRob/README.md

-netRewireSpecFlexRob: A rewiring model based on heat diffusion that shows specificity, flexibility or robustness for different values of a parameter (tau)
+netRewireSpecFlexRob: A rewiring model based on heat diffusion that shows specificity, flexibility and robustness
 =================================